james-fitz86/james-fitz86/README.md

 ---

-💡 *Currently exploring React and REST API integrations while expanding my project portfolio.*
+💡 *Currently diving into Neovim and fine-tuning my developer setup.*

 ---
 - 📫 Open to junior developer or internship opportunities — feel free to connect or reach out! james.fitzy86@gmail.com